Research in the DOIT Lab

 The slopes of the amplitude and phase of photon-density waves yield robust measurements of absorption and scattering properties of tissue.

-Absolute optical measurements with multi-distance FD-NIRS data (PDF)
+Absolute optical measurements (PDF)

 Sensitivity profiles of phase and new FD-NIRS data types in single-distance configurations.